adaapp/testing-dec2021-team1/README.md

 From these we gathered...

 #### End User Testing Form
 End-user testing can help us find out more information on the ease of use.
 The benefit is feedback on layout, navigation, errors, etc, to see where improvement can be made.
+Therefore, to know what to do in the future we sent out another google form.

+IMAGE

 #### Results